This post may contain affiliate sales links. Please see my full disclosure policy for details

 - Using 2 spoons, drop the peanuts into clusters on a baking sheet lined with parchment paper or a silicone mat.
 Allow the chocolate to harden at room temperature (this can take a couple hours).

-- Once completely set, store in an airtight container with parchment paper between each layer.
+- Storing: Once completely set, store in an airtight container with parchment paper between each layer.
 These can be stored at room temperature, but I prefer to store them in the refrigerator.

 - Total yield will depend on how large or small you make the clusters